Traffic through Willersey

 Honeybourne meets the B4035.

 A safer route up Campden Lane, would be to drive through Saintbury and then up the escarpment.
-To approach the Honeybourne Road from a safer direction go into Weston-sub-Edge and turn left.
+To approach the Honeybourne Road from a safer direction go into Weston-sub-Edge and turn left by the Village Hall.

 Willersey has a facebook page.